DistributedSystemsProject/MobileApp/README.md

-# MobileApp
+# Mobile App

-This is the cross-platform (Android and iOS) mobile app of the Locker
+This is the cross-platform (Android and iOS) mobile app for locking/unlocking an Arduino Device through Bluetooth